CSTEP at Wells

 The goal of the CSTEP program at Wells is to support CSTEP students in taking full advantage of the Wells College environment and to provide enhanced activities and services that strongly support undergraduate research.
 As described above, Wells students are fully supported by faculty and staff in developing internships and identifying research opportunities.
 CSTEP students receive additional support in this regard.
 Our plans include offering additional information resources; workshops that support CSTEP students in participating in or preparing for research, internships and/or service-learning; expansion of internship opportunities; and the planning and development of a CSTEP coordinated research/internship experience for each student prior to graduation culminating in either a research project or written summary of internship to enhance the already robust experiences found at Wells.

-Director of Collegiate Science and Technology Entry Program
+Acting Director, Collegiate Science and Technology Entry Program (CSTEP)

 Director of the Center for Academic and Career Advising